What Are the Health Risks of Chronic Heavy Drinking?

 - High Blood Pressure

 Often, heavy drinkers binge drink because they are depressed.
 Alcohol itself is a depressant, so drinking because of depression begets more depression.
-It turns into a big cycle of self-medication that simply does not work.
+It turns into a big cycle of self-medication that just does not work.
 The only way to get out of it is to stop drinking by going to an inpatient rehab center.

 - Nerve Damage